oswg/akasha/scf/tensor-series/1974_scf_tensor-series_001/1974_scf_tensor-series_001.md

 Title: Preface to the Tensor Concepts
 Contacts: Monka
 Channels: Miller
+Introduction: |
+    This preface to the "Tensor Concepts" presents a spiritual and philosophical critique of modern humanity's disconnection from higher mental and spiritual faculties.
+The text argues that humanity has abandoned the ancient wisdom of the Tensor Concepts—principles known to advanced beings who brought the Adamic Race to Earth—in favor of materialism, physical preoccupation, and scientific rationalism that only deepens bondage rather than liberation.
+It contends that true civilization and human fulfillment come through developing mental awareness and rationality, not through material accumulation or technological advancement.

+    The message calls for humanity's rediscovery of the "worlds of the mind" as the path to transcending both simple ignorance (mere lack of knowledge) and complex ignorance (willful rejection of higher wisdom in favor of materialism).
+The text presents the "Tensor-oriented individual" as representing a higher order of consciousness—one capable of bridging the material and spiritual realms, controlling human destiny, and accessing divine power.
+Only through the cultivation of reason, awareness, and understanding can humanity reclaim its birthright and true dignity as MAN, moving beyond the primitive obsession with physical reality into communion with the cosmos and universal truth.
 ---

 In your remote past, the "Tensor Concept" principles were known on your planet.
 They were known by those of our people who colonized and brought the Life essence of the Adamic Race to Earth.
 These same teachings were widely known by many of the ancients and by many on your planet during the ages of what you call Atlantis.
 The understanding of this awareness was responsible for many of the cultural and scientific triumphs of those times.
 Men and women on your planet were elevated by these illumined teachings to the threshold of the mental sphere and beheld the realms of the sages.
 The levels of being that destiny and the immortal awareness of MAN decreed that he should know.